-In conclusion, the likelihood of a fire is at a medium level of risk prior to the implementation of the action plan because of the hazards that have been highlighted within the risk assessment.
+In conclusion, the likelihood of a fire is now at a medium level of risk prior to the implementation of the action plan because of the hazards that have been highlighted within the risk assessment.

-After considering the use of the premise and the occupants within the block, the consequences for life safety in the event of a fire would be slight harm.
-This is due to there being sufficient compartmentation to include FD30s rated fire doors to flat entrances, combined with suitable smoke detection to LD2 standard within flats, and a Stay Put - Unless policy.
+After considering the use of the premise and the occupants within the block the consequences for life safety in the event of a fire would be slight harm this is due to the simple layout of the building providing a sufficient means of escape as well as the stay put unless policy that is in place in the event of a fire Combined with sufficient smoke detection to an LD2/LD3 standard and FD30/ FD30s fire rated doors providing good Compartmentation between dwellings.